 A: Customers can check their eligibility and claim a gift card at the redemption website.

 Microsoft is offering the opportunity to receive one Microsoft Store $50 promotional gift card per active Invoke.
 This offer is for the owner of the latest U.S based Microsoft account used to set up an Invoke speaker that sent a voice request to the Cortana service after July 31, 2019, and prior to July 31, 2020.
 This offer does not apply to Invoke speakers that were part of a developer or employee program in which the Invoke was provided free of charge.
-This offer is also not available outside the U.S. PROMOTIONAL GIFT CARDS MUST BE CLAIMED BEFORE JULY 31, 2021 AND SPENT WITHIN ONE YEAR OF REDEMPTION.
+This offer is also not available outside the U.S. PROMOTIONAL GIFT CARDS MUST BE CLAIMED AND REDEEMED BEFORE JULY 31, 2021 AND SPENT WITHIN ONE YEAR.

 Promotional $50 Microsoft Store Online gift card is provided in the form of a single use code.
 Cannot be transferred or redeemed for cash or gift cards unless required by law.
 Microsoft reserves the right to modify or discontinue this program at any time, or to disqualify and claim that appear to be fraudulent, incomplete, invalid or in breach of these program terms.
 Program void where prohibited or restricted by law.
 In the unlikely event of a dispute in connection with this Program, Microsoft’s decision shall be final.
 Program provided by Microsoft Corporation, One Microsoft Way Redmond, WA 98052-7329.
 USA.
 For online purchases in the U.S. only.
-See full promotional gift card terms at www.microsoft.com/cardterms.
+See full promotional gift card terms at Microsoft gift cards terms and conditions.

 Q: Can I receive a $50 Microsoft gift card if I start using an Invoke speaker today or following the Cortana end of service on the speaker?
 What if I live outside the U.S.?